maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 ==========

-This is the minimal configuration and assumes you loaded in the default roles described in the :ref:`default-roles`.
+This is the minimal configuration and assumes you loaded in the default roles described in the :ref:`defaults`.
 You can also define your own roles as described in the :ref:`more-configuration`.

 Services